 Bell transitioned from sports talk on radio to general talk in 1988.
 He has interviewed George H. W. Bush, Bill Clinton, Tip O’Neill, Stephen Hawking, Henry Kissinger, Ted Kennedy, Geraldine Ferraro, and Norman Mailer.
 For three consecutive years, The Upton Bell Show was recognized by The Associated Press for Outstanding Talk Show in New England.

 In 2019 Arlington (Mass.)
-Community Media Inc. produced an 8 part documentary on Upton Bell and his family that is available online.
+Community Media Inc. produced a nine part documentary on Upton Bell and his family that is available online.
+Here is part one of Football's Storied Past.